Learn More About Our Office Policies

-Telephone prescription refill requests will not be honoured.
-Special consideration may be given for those living in long-term care facilities at the discretion of the attending physician.
 Prescription duration and refill quantity will generally reflect the maximum allowable as warranted by the clinical situation.
 If a short-term prescription is provided, it is for compelling medical reasons.
 If you believe a prescription is written in error, please promptly notify the office (in person or by telephone) for clarification.

 Having a pharmacist dispense a short-term prescription to cover you until your appointment is encouraged and acceptable.
 Using your pharmacist as a primary care provider and obtaining long-term prescription refills is strongly discouraged.
 While it is tempting and convenient to accept long-term prescriptions (>1 month) from a pharmacist, we ask that you please see your physician only for such prescription refills.
 Physicians often evaluate when you are due for a refill as they may wish to discuss a matter of importance and long-term pharmacist refills disrupt this schedule.